kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/Anytone_878UVII_Plus.md

 ## Radio Settings
 System-wide settings

+### Key Settings
+Like the Anytone 578, certian key functions cannot be be bound to a long press and must be bound to a short press even though tough the function itself will activate with a long press.
+Additionally, when bound to a short press, they disable the ability to assign a different function to the long press.
+These features are:
+- Emergency Alarm

 ### Tone Scanning
 This radio has the ability to detect the currently used CTCSS/DCS tone from received transmission.
 1. Bind a programmable key to "CDT Scan"